talhaagull/insider-api-case/README.md

 - **Post Image Test (`postImage.cy.js`):** Tests uploading an image to a pet with both valid and invalid data.
 - **Update Pet Test (`updatePet.cy.js`):** Tests updating pet information with both valid and invalid data.

+## Fixtures

+Test data for the API tests is stored in the `cypress/e2e/fixtures` directory.

 ## Reporting

 The project uses `cypress-mochawesome-reporter` for generating test reports.
 After running the tests, you can view the report by running: